Self Certification Scheme of Export Inspection

-- The self-certification scheme has detached the need for obtaining the certificate of inspection from an outside agency.
+- The self-certification scheme has detached the need for obtaining the inspection certificate from an outside agency.

-- This system of self-certification is being introduced to reduce transaction cost
+- This system of self-certification is being introduced to reduce transaction costs.

 The eligibility criteria for obtaining the benefit of a self-certification scheme for export inspection are listed as follows:

-The DGFT recognized Manufacturer and exporters are allowed to inspect the product without involving any other agencies.
+The DGFT-recognized manufacturers and exporters can inspect the product without involving other agencies.
 The following types of status holders are eligible for this scheme:

 - One Star Export House